Sergio Parisse: Personal life

-He is a keen skier, but has done it less often after teammate Sylvain Marconnet broke his leg skiing in 2007.
+He is a keen skier, but has done it less often after French teammate Sylvain Marconnet broke his leg skiing in 2007.

-Parisse married Miss France 2006 and Miss Europe 2006 Alexandra Rosenfeld in early 2010.
-They got married in Hérault where Rosenfeld is from.
+Parisse married Alexandra Rosenfeld, Miss France 2006 and Miss Europe 2006, in early 2010 in Hérault, Rosenfeld's home department.
 Their daughter, Ava, was born on 23 August 2010 in Béziers.
 Rosenfeld and Parisse divorced in April 2013.

 Parisse married Silvia Bragazzi in 2014.

 Parisse has appeared on Dieux du Stade on numerous occasions.